vtex/faststore/packages/gatsby-plugin-thumbor/README.md

 }
 ```

-Now, instead of creating urls like `https://mythumborserver.com/unsafe/1080x1080/http://example.com/image.png`, the plugin will create urls for `{basePath}/1080x1080/http://example.com/image.png`, serve thumbor images on the same domain as your site and will only allow resizing to 1080x1080 and 720x720 images.
+Now, instead of creating URLs like `https://mythumborserver.com/unsafe/1080x1080/http://example.com/image.png`, the plugin will create URLs for `{basePath}/1080x1080/http://example.com/image.png`, serve thumbor images on the same domain as your site, and will only allow resizing to 1080x1080 and 720x720 images.

 Behind the scenes, what this plugin is doing is calling a `createRedirect` function between `/{basePath}/{size} => https://mythumborserver.com/unsafe/{size}`

 ## Examples
 Aside from `useThumborImageData`, this plugin exports `useUrlBuilder`, `useGetThumborImageData`, `getThumborImageData` and `urlBuilder`.
-These functions are thin wrappers to their counterparts on `gatsby-plugin-image` only adding the plugin's options, like the thumbor server url.
+These functions are thin wrappers to their counterparts on `gatsby-plugin-image` only adding the plugin's options, like the thumbor server URL.
 You can use them normally in your react code.
 For instance, if you need the `getImageData` function you can:
 ```tsx
 // In your React component
 import React, { FC } from 'react'